blacksnowsoon/isfp-redesign/README.md

 - So far i have been collecting all the static data in a single JSON file and constracted the pages with that data.
 That mean if the data in that file modifided will modify the pages.
 An approach of DMS (Data Management System).

-- For all other content that has and action such as contact us, ask for demo or the staff corner.
+- For all other content that has an action such as contact us, ask for demo or the staff corner.
 I have delevred the php version from the old website.

 (Note): In the data json file if the key has a value as an object will add a link with a nested menu to the nav bar else will just add a link in the menu